-They have a selection of traditional wooden painted toys from Lanka Kade.
+We have a selection of traditional wooden painted toys from Lanka Kade.

-Plus they are able to offer a payment plan to help you with the cost of these more expensive items.
+We are able to offer a payment plan to help you with the cost of these more expensive items.

 You will find labels like: Gap, Monsoon, Zara, Gymboree, Timberland, Boden, Joules, Little White Company, Osh Kosh, Petit Bateau, Polarn O’Pyret, Ted Baker, Kenzo, Catimini, Dior, Ralph Lauren, Pretty Originals, Sarah Louise, I Love Gorgeous, Gucci,….& more.